 The Boqueria: Horn of Plenty

-Halfway down the Rambla is the Mercat de Sant Josep, popularly known as La Boqueria.
-Famous chefs and hurried housewives browse through their favorite stands.
-Highlights are Pinotxo, the legendary dozen-stool gourmet counter, Quim de la Boqueria with its famous ous esclafats amb llanqueta (eggs with tiny fish), Petràs, the world-renowned wild mushroom stand at the back, and the farmers market out at Plaça de Sant Galdric at the upper side of the square.
+There’s a stall in the Mercat de Sant Josep, popularly known as La Boqueria, for any and every imaginable ingredient in a Barcelona kitchen.
+Highlights are Pinotxo, the legendary dozen-stool gourmet counter, Quim de la Boqueria, with its famous ous esclafats amb llanqueta (eggs with tiny fish), and Petràs, the world-renowned wild mushroom stand at the back.

 The Medieval Hospital: Gothic Splendor